(No ratings)

 SYNERA $132 |

-Dr. Barry Witt is a medical specialist in reproductive endocrinology and infertility.
-Dr. Witt's areas of expertise include the following: premature ovarian failure (POF), menstrual disorders, and female infertility.
-His training includes a residency program at a hospital affiliated with Albert Einstein College of Medicine.
+Dr. Barry Witt's specialty is reproductive endocrinology and infertility.
+Dr. Witt's areas of expertise include premature ovarian failure (POF), menstrual disorders, and infertility.
 He is professionally affiliated with Yale New Haven Health.
-His practice in Darien, CT is open to new patients as reported by Yale New Haven Health.
+His medical residency was performed at a hospital affiliated with Albert Einstein College of Medicine.
+He has an open panel in Norwalk, CT according to Yale New Haven Health.